Infomaker/NPWriterPluginBundle/plugins/se.infomaker.newspriority/README.md

 }
 ```

-It is possible to disable lifetime, which is done by setting the `disableLifetime` key to `true` in the config above.
+It is possible to disable lifetime, which is done by setting the `preventLifetime` key to `true` in the config above.